-Step 1 - - Pre-purchase consultation Step 2 - Pre-design consultation Step 3 - Submitting plans Step 5 Sorting out any problems When: What: Why: Before purchasing your lot.
-Briefing from VicUrban representative.
-To discuss: your choice of lot and what this will mean for the size and siting of your home and garage; Valley Lake character and architectural themes; how your house should relate to the street and surrounding land and buildings; and general siting and design requirements.
-When: Before you start designing (usually work one month of buying your lot).
-What: Pre-design consultation with VicUrbar representative.
-Why: To discuss: the purpose of these Siting and Design Controls and the building envelope controls; Valley Lake character and architectural themes; how your house will relate to the street and surrounding land and buildings; and the procedure to be followed and documentation required to get VicUrban approval of your house design.
-What: Why: Note: prepared.
-Submit plans for VicUrban approval.
-Items required for approval are: House designs.
-Colour schedule.
-5 Star energy report.
-Landscape Plan To have your plans assessed by VicUrban.
-House design must be of a working drawings level in order to obtain a building permit This level of design does not cover FTTH approval.
-4 - Building and planning approval When: What: Why: If your plans are not endorsed by VicUrban.
-Post-application consultation with VicUrban or its appointed architect.
-To discuss: • the purpose of the Siting and Design Controls and the subdivision design plans; • the reasons your plans were not endorsed; and, • how your plans might be modified to secure endorsement.
+Step 1 - Pre-purchase consultation Step 2 - Pre-design consultation Step 3 - Submitting plans Step 5 - Sorting out any problems Step 1 - Pre-purchase consultation When: Before purchasing your lot.
+What: Briefing from Places Victoria representative.
+Why: To discuss: your choice of lot and what this will mean for the size and siting of your home and garage; Valley Lake character and architectural themes; how your house should relate to the street and surrounding land and buildings; and general siting and design requirements.
+When: Before you start designing (usually within one month of buying your lot).
+What: Pre-design consultation with Places Victoria representative.
+Why: To discuss: the purpose of these Siting and Design Controls and the building envelope controls; Valley Lake character and architectural themes; how your house will relate to the street and surrounding land and buildings; and the procedure to be followed and documentation required to get Places WhenOnce siting and design plans have been prepared.What:Submit plans for Places Victoria approval.
+Items required for approval are: • House designs. • Colour schedule. • 6 Star enery report. • Landscape PlanWhy:To have your plans assessed by Places Victoria.Why:To have design must be of a working drawings level in order to obtain a building permit This level of design does not cover FTTH approval.Step 4 - Building and planning approvalWhen:Once your siting and design plans are approved by Places Victoria.What:Submit your plans as endorsed for building approval by your Building When: If your plans are not endorsed by Places Victoria.
+What: Post-application consultation with Places Victoria or its appointed architect.
+Why: To discuss: the purpose of the Siting and Design Controls and the subdivision design plans; the reasons your plans were not endorsed; and, how your plans might be modified to secure endorsement.
+Surveyor or Moonee Valley City Council.